-In an advantageous embodiment of the invention received signals are acquired from different combinations of transmission and receiver antennas.
-The transmission and receiver antennas used here each have at least approximately the same beam characteristic, wherein the beam characteristic of these transmission antennas can be different to the beam characteristic of these receiver antennas.
-With regard to the spatial direction R the position of the relative phase centers of these combinations from transmission and receiver antennas varies periodically with the period length Q by an equidistant raster.
-In the signal processing means for determining the position of objects in the spatial direction R the fact is utilized that the received signals of an object, recorded by different combinations of transmission and receiver antennas, dependent from its angular position in the spatial direction R have a phase portion alternating with the period length Q apart from a linear phase portion, if a sequence of the combinations from transmission and receiver antennas ordered in the spatial direction R with regard to the position of the relative phase centers is considered.
-The linear phase portion of the received signals allows for a fine, but ambiguous angle determination in the spatial direction R, whereas the alternating phase portion allows for a rough, but clear angle determination.
+An further positive embodiment of the invention provides a radar system, in which received signals are acquired from different combinations of transmitter and receiver antennas and the transmitter and receiver antennas used here each have at least approximately the same emission characteristic, wherein the emission characteristic of these transmitter antennas can be different to the emission characteristic of these receiver antennas.

+With regard to the spatial direction R the position of the relative phase centers of these combinations of transmitter and receiver antennas varies periodically with the period length Q by an equidistant raster.
+The relative phase center of a combination of transmitter and receiver antenna is here defined as the sum of the two vectors from a reference point to the phase centers of the transmitter and of the receiver antenna.

+In the signal processing means for determining the position of objects in the spatial direction R it is utilized that the received signals of an object dependent on its angular position in the spatial direction R have a phase portion alternating with the period length Q apart from a linear phase portion, if a sequence of the combinations of transmission and receiver antennas ordered in the spatial direction R with regard to the position of the relative phase centers is considered.
+The linear phase portion of the received signals allows for a fine, but ambiguous angle determination in the spatial direction R, the alternating phase portion allows for a rough, but clear angle determination.
+Consequently, with both phase portions the angle can be clearly determined with high-resolution.

-SHORT DESCRIPTION OF THE DRAWINGS
+BRIEF DESCRIPTION OF THE DRAWINGS

-In FIG. 1 the first form of embodiment of a radar system is shown.
+In FIG. 1 the first form of embodiment of a radar system is shown